Pioneer Courthouse

 The Pioneer Courthouse, in Portland, Oregon, has been home since 1875 to the United States Courts in the State of Oregon and is currently the Oregon home for the United States Court of Appeals for the Ninth Circuit.

-Join the Pioneer Courthouse Historical Society for its fall CLE!
+Join the Pioneer Courthouse Historical Society for its fall CLE—“The Historic Grants Pass Decision: How We Got Here and What It Means for the Future.”

-Program from 4:00 PM to 5:00 PM; reception to follow.
-Please arrive by 3:45 to clear security and find a seat in the courtroom.
-The program will be approved for 1 CLE credit.
+Please arrive by 3:15 to allow time to clear security and find a seat in the courtroom.
+The program will be followed by a reception with light refreshments.
+1.5 CLE credits (pending)

 Pioneer Courthouse Architecture